 The purpose of this report is to outline the basic components of the design, cost estimate, schedule, and financial plan for the project to improve the region's flood protection system.
 This implementation plan is a work in progress, based on a large volume of data and extensive analysis, but it is necessarily based on certain assumptions about conditions that may be beyond the control of the project designers and area leadership.
+Future editions of this plan will be issued periodically as the design, construction and financing processes continue to advance.
 Nonetheless, this report will establish a baseline plan that will be updated in the future as better information becomes available or conditions change.